-Refurbishment Of B Test Stand Parking Lot And Tarmac
+Refurbishment of B Test Stand and Tarmac

 Stennis Space Center, Mississippi